pascallaliberte/sharpen.page/_posts/2019-11-01-sharp-example-applicationemail.md

 ## The Struggle And The Job

 At the top (see image above), we get a clear pitch.
-Garrett helps you fix problems with the email of your application.
+Garrett helped you fix problems with the email of your application.

-For the struggle, there's this line:
+For the struggle, there was this line:

 > Is the email portion of your application really the **best use of your development time**?

 And the job-to-be-done of the service?
-It's right in the title:
+It was right in the title:

 > So you can **focus elsewhere**

-The visitor comes to the site, and what they're promised: focus on your job, and I'll focus on this one thing that I know very well, **so you won't have to focus on it**.
+The visitor came to the site, and what they were promised: focus on your job, and I'll focus on this one thing that I know very well, **so you won't have to focus on it**.

 ## Situations When...

-Garrett then lists these situations that the visitors might find themselves in...
+Garrett then listed these situations that visitors might find themselves in...

 ![Situations from which the visitor would like some forward movement](/assets/images/posts/2019-11-01-sharp-example-applicationemail-02.jpg)
 {: .img-zoom }

-There are some really juicy situations listed here:
+There were some really juicy situations listed here:

 > The rest of your application has automated tests and systems in place, but everybody dreads touching the emails for fear of breaking something.